fictioncoach/fictioncoach.github.io/_posts/2018-06-01-how-to-write-a-good-story.md

 <blockquote class="nk-blockquote">
     <div class="nk-blockquote-icon">&ldquo;</div>
-    <p>how did authors like Neil Gaiman, JK Rowling, Stephen King and so many, manage to become so popular and successful at their craft?</p>
+    <p>How did authors like Neil Gaiman, JK Rowling, Stephen King and so many others manage to become so popular and successful at their craft?</p>
 </blockquote>

 You can clearly see that there's a pattern: <strong>they all know how to write great stories</strong>.